 So how is distributed tracing different from logging?
 For starters, logging is the process of using logs generated by an app to centrally track error reporting and related data.
 The focus with logging is specifically what happens with the application.
 System administrators use logging so they can take action to ensure applications function properly.
-Log file data can be for humans to use so they can respond to conditions such as alerts and changes in key performance indicators, or it can be machine data that can trigger automated responses.
+Logfile data can be for humans to use so they can respond to alerts and changes in key performance indicators.
+Logs can also be machine data that can trigger automated responses.
 Writing log files is as much an art as a science.
 Logs need to contain enough information to trigger the appropriate action, but be lightweight so they don’t bog down system resources.

 In comparison, distributed tracing is the process of following a single transaction from endpoint to endpoint in context.
 The focus of distributed tracing is to pinpoint exactly where a problem occurred.
 To provide this insight, distributed tracing needs the context about the flow of an application and data within it.
-Distributed tracing provides comprehensive visibility into application performance across microservices and containers, highlighting the transactions taking place between various services so teams can better understand the relationships between them.
-This reduces mean time to detection and mean time to resolution, greatly improving an organization’s ability to resolve application performance issues before they degrade the user experience.
+Distributed tracing provides comprehensive visibility into application performance across microservices and containers.
+It highlights the transactions taking place between various services so teams can better understand the relationships between them.
+This reduces mean time to detection and mean time to resolution.
+It also improves an organization’s ability to resolve application performance issues before they degrade the user experience.

-Logging and tracing can be used in parallel.
+You can use logging and tracing in parallel.
 Organizations often begin with logging and may add distributed tracing as their application environment becomes more complex, for example when microservices are involved.

 Where traditional monitoring methods struggle

 To achieve its goal of enabling data-driven decision making, distributed tracing relies on observability data from across all environments.
 Traditional software monitoring platforms collect observability data in three main formats, which are often referred to as the three pillars of observability: